-Our compensation philosophy is designed to align the interests of our Named Executive Officers with those of our shareholders by rewarding performance that enhances the long-term objective of increasing shareholder value.
+Our executive rewards philosophy is designed by our Compensation and Management Committee, referred to in this Executive Compensation section of our proxy statement as the Committee, to align the interests of our Named Executive Officers with those of our shareholders by rewarding performance that enhances the long-term objective of increasing shareholder value, significantly grows the business, and executes our business strategy.
+Our executive rewards program is designed to motivate our executives, including our Named Executive Officers, to achieve strong financial, operational and strategic performance and to provide a link between the amounts earned by our executives and the creation of shareholder value.
 The Committee establishes specific annual, long-term and strategic goals and rewards Named Executive Officers for performance that meets or exceeds those goals.
 In addition, we expect our Named Executive Officers to work to these objectives while maintaining the highest ethical standards.